1m5/1m5-core/README.md

 a service registry, and a number of Sensors for advanced intelligent interaction with other nodes.

 ### Common Classes
-Classes at this level include:
+Classes used throughout all components are:

 - **BaseService**: An abstract class that implements the basic functionality for Message Consumer, Service, and Life Cycle interfaces.
 All registered services must extend this class otherwise a ServiceNotSupportedException will be thrown on attempt to register.
 - **Config**: Concrete class with static methods supports loading and saving property files as configurations from/to the classpath.